 - When permissions are inherited, the permissions UI is grayed out and the folder appears with an asterisk in the hierarchy panel.

-A few specific permissions options are available at the site level, allowing access to certain features by non-admin users:
+A few specific permissions are available at the site level, allowing admins to assign access to certain features to users who are not full administrators.
+For a listing and details about these roles, see the Security Roles Reference documentation

 - Select (Admin) > Site > Site Permissions.